 Calcific tendinitis is a condition that occurs when calcium collects in the tendons of the shoulder.
 Tendons are bands of tissue that connect muscle to bone.
-The calcium can make the tendons swell and can cause severe pain.
-Calcific tendinitis may last months or years.
-It usually goes away on its own as the calcium is absorbed by the body and the tendon heals.
+The calcium can make the tendons swell and cause severe pain.

-You may be told to rest your shoulder.
-This may help decrease your pain.
-You may be told to place an item, such as a ball, between your side and elbow while you rest.
-This may help decrease stiffness.
+Caregivers may have you place an item, such as a ball, between your side and elbow while you rest.
+This may help decrease stiffness and pain.

 - You have worse pain and stiffness in your shoulder.